About Us

 We prepare students for successful careers, ethical leadership, and engaged citizenship to address the challenges that confront Northwest Indiana and our society at large.

-Through a high-quality, innovative, and experiential curriculum, we challenge, inspire, and motivate students to be critical and creative thinkers, to develop strong analytical skills, to foster an openness to diverse ideas, and to be informed, responsible and global citizens in a complex, diverse and interconnected society.
+Through a high-quality, innovative, and experiential curriculum, we challenge, inspire, and motivate students to become critical and creative thinkers, develop strong analytical skills, foster an openness to diverse ideas, and become informed, responsible, and global citizens in a complex, diverse, and interconnected society.

 Our Vision

-CHESS commits to providing a high-impact, liberal arts education to empower our students to fulfill their potential.
+CHESS is committed to providing a high-impact, liberal arts education that empowers our students to fulfill their potential.

-As the largest college at PNW, we offer a vibrant student experience, an emphasis on experiential education, and strong and collaborative relationships among students, faculty, and staff.
+As the largest college at PNW, we offer a vibrant student experience, an emphasis on experiential learning, and strong, collaborative relationships among students, faculty, and staff.
 We proudly offer a small, supportive academic community on two campuses at the cost and convenience of a public, metropolitan university.

-Our degrees respond to the constantly evolving professional needs of our graduates.
-We enrich Northwest Indiana and the surrounding communities through collaborative partnerships by leveraging the college’s expertise to offer professional and educational opportunities for regional, national, and international engagements.
+Our degrees are designed to respond to the constantly evolving professional needs of our graduates.
+We enrich Northwest Indiana and its surrounding communities through collaborative partnerships, leveraging the college’s expertise to offer professional and educational opportunities for regional, national, and international engagements.

-By helping students create lasting connections with each other and by fostering meaningful student, faculty, and staff interactions, our students will be transformative leaders in their communities.
+By helping students create lasting connections with one another and by fostering meaningful interactions among students, faculty, and staff, our students will become transformative leaders in their communities.
 Our students will embrace the rich diversity around us and impact the world positively through personal, professional, and civic engagement.

 A Multitude of Degree Programs